 Once your tracks are assigned, you’ll be presented with several key export options:

-Click OK and Sound Particles will export your ADM-compliant .wav
+Click OK and Sound Particles will export your ADM-compliant .wav file (BWF with metadata).

 A progress bar will let you track the render in real time.